 The Kent Ridge sector was a novel express concept as it skipped E3A and CP13, both stops that required the bus to make a detour into a stop off the main road.

 The long term plan was to change the stopping point to Oei Tiong Ham Building when the driveway in front of it opened, tentatively scheduled for 2007.
 The following first-generation route map shows the route of Service BTC1.

 In August 2006, immediately after the service was launched, a few amendments were made.

 Firstly, it was amended to serve CP13 in both directions as well; ironically CP13 was the former home of Law School.

 Secondly, the Bukit Timah Campus stop was shifted from Student Hub to House 5 (interim), and then Block B. Note the place where the arrow changes from red to blue on page 2 of the 1st-gen map above.

 Thirdly, a temporary bus stop was added at the entrance to Bukit Timah Campus.
 This bus stop was listed as temporary, but it actually lasted until 2015.
-All that remains of it now is a small cut-out area of the kerb before the entrance gantry at Bukit Timah Campus, and a small sign reading “NUS Buses Only” that disappeared in 2020.
+All that remained of it, until 2020, was a small cut-out area of the kerb before the entrance gantry at Bukit Timah Campus, and a small sign reading “NUS Buses Only”.